 Dispenser is intended for indoor use only.
 A flat, level location is required for proper installation.
 When using a counter, ensure it will support the weight of the dispenser plus the weight of any equipment placed near it.
-See the specifications section for equipment weights.
+See Section 2 for equipment weights.